contiv/contiv.github.io/websrc/source/documents/tutorials/networking-kubernetes-16.md

 default via 20.1.1.1 dev eth0
 20.1.1.0/24 dev eth0  src 20.1.1.3
 / # exit
-Session ended, resume using 'kubectl attach vanilla-c-1408101207-s911j -c vanilla-c -i -t' command when the pod is running
 ```

 ```
-[vagrant@kubeadm-master ~]$ kubectl get pods -o wide NAME                         READY     STATUS    RESTARTS   AGE       IP         NODE vanilla-c-1408101207-m9w65   1/1       Running   1          1m        20.1.1.3   kubeadm-worker0
+[vagrant@kubeadm-master ~]$ kubectl get pods -o wide NAME                         READY     STATUS    RESTARTS   AGE       IP         NODE vanilla-c-1408101207-vvwxv   1/1       Running   1           1m       20.1.1.3   kubeadm-worker0
 ```

 **Note**:
-Please note this container got scheduled by Kubernetes on kubeadm-worker0 node, as seen in the NODE column above.
-The following ifconfig has to be run on kubeadm-worker0 node only if the container is scheduled on kubeadm-worker0.
+Please note this pod got scheduled by Kubernetes on kubeadm-worker0 node, as seen in the NODE column above.
+In order to see all of this pod's interfaces, we must run it on the kubeadm-worker0 node since it is scheduled on that node.

 Switch to `kubeadm-worker0`